voidlsd/Mirai-C2-Crasher/README.md

 I wasn't the founder of the vulnerability, you can find the original vulnerability explained [here](https://www.ankitanubhav.info/post/crash).
 # How do I use it?
-You simply enter the C2 IP and the C2 port, and it'll run the exploit.
+You simply enter the C2 IP and the C2 port, and it'll run the exploit. credits to other Mirai C2/CnC Crashers on GitHub, I had to reference a lot.